etcd-io/etcd/README.md

 curl http://127.0.0.1:4001/v1/keys/foo
 ```

-If the TTL has passed then you will
+If the TTL has expired, the key will be deleted, and you will be returned a 404.

 ```html
 404 page not found